Skip to content

 FeatureSRTVTT

-File HeaderNoneWEBVTT followed by 1 blank line
+File HeaderNoneWEBVTT followed by one blank line

-Timestamp FormatHH:MM:SS,mmm, comma separated seconds and millisecondsHH:MM:SS.mmm period separated seconds and milliseconds
+Timestamp FormatHH:MM:SS,mmm, comma separates seconds and millisecondsHH:MM:SS.mmm, period separates seconds and milliseconds

 Subtitle NumberRequiredOptional

-Embedded in VideoCan be embedded in video filesCannot be embedded in video, can only be used in the web <video> element
+Embedded in videoCan be embedded in video filesCannot be embedded in video, only used within the webpage's <video> element

-WebVTT (VTT) subtitle format cannot be directly embedded in MP4 files, but VTT files can be associated with MP4 videos through the <track> tag of HTML5.
-When opening an MP4 in a browser, these associated subtitles can be displayed normally.
+VTT (WebVTT) subtitle format cannot be directly embedded into MP4 files, but VTT files can be associated with MP4 videos via HTML5's <track> tag.
+When the MP4 is opened in a browser, these associated subtitles can be displayed correctly.

 HTML Example: